Supermagnum/ancient-sound/README.md

 # ancient-sound
-This is a collection of samples of ancient european instruments.
+This is a collection of samples of ancient European instruments.
 Time range 300 to 1300th century.
 The instrument notes has been separated as one file per note, in their respective folder.
-Those notes are also the spesific intruments tonal range, in some instances it is possible to play half notes if half of the finger hole is covered.
+Those notes are also the specific instruments tonal range, in some instances it is possible to play half notes if half of the finger hole is covered.

 The instruments are:

-A cow-horn that is blown like a trompet, it has holes in it so it can be played like a flute.
+A cow-horn that is blown like a trumpet, it has holes in it so it can be played like a flute.
 It's quite ancient and was used up to the 1500's.
 Just one sample as I am a HORRIBLE player, it has a lot more tonal range.

 A flute made of sheep bone.